estatewatch/estatewatch.github.io/content/estates/whitefield.md

 In 2017 Barnet Council was granted the first [compulsory purchase order](/images/whitefieldcpo.pdf) to remove the remaining leaseholders from the first phase.

 In May 2023, the decanting of the first phase of the scheme commenced.
 In April 2024 it was [reported](https://barnetpost.co.uk/2024/04/18/delay-to-transfer-of-estate-residents-into-new-homes-at-brent-cross-redevelopment/) that the first new homes in the first phase of development had been delayed because of issues with the new gas-fired district heating system.

+In June 2024, Barnet [agreed to release funding](https://barnet.moderngov.co.uk/documents/s84349/DPR103-BXC%20Whitefield%20Estate%20Lowrise%20Demolition-2.6.24.pdf) to demolish the low-rise blocks on the estate.

 ---